Oneirical/The-Games-Foxes-Play/design/Development Logs/23-01-01 - The Harmony's Interest.md

 > "Fu.
 You are forgiven, just this once.
 Partially.
 What purpose does your blasphemous creation even serve, if you are to mangle the Harmony's image?"

 Mostly raw, primordial self-expression.
-I want to make something weird and personal with no real external goal in sight.
-Random ideas for new content keep pouring in, and I simply execute them one by one.
+I want to make something weird and personal with no real commercial goal in sight.
+That does not mean I have no specific vision - I know very well what I want the finished product to look like.
 In the coming weeks/months, I am particularly excited about the complete rework of the Harmonic Modulator system.

 ## 2023 Outlook